GOQii

 butterfly pose yoga during pregnancy

-• Inhale deep and press both the thighs downward with the elbows effortlessly
+• Inhale deeply and press your thighs downward using your elbows.

 3. Kegel’s Exercises